kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 **Default**: `false`

 ### deployVmConsoleProxy Feature Gate
-Set the `deployVmConsoleProxy` feature gate to true to allow SSP operator to deploy its resources.
-SSP operator will deploy a proxy that provides an access to the VNC console of a KubeVirt Virtual Machine (VM).
+Set the `deployVmConsoleProxy` feature gate to `true` to allow SSP operator to deploy its resources.
+SSP operator will deploy a service that provides new API to generate a time limited token to access the VNC console of a KubeVirt Virtual Machine (VM).

-**Note**: Once `deployVmConsoleProxy` is set to true, SSP operator will not delete deployed resources if `deployVmConsoleProxy` is reverted back to false.

 **Default**: `false`